KenKundert/inform/doc/user.rst

        log=True,
    )

 Displays and logs a message.
-This is used for messages that are not errors that are noteworthy enough that they need to get through even though the user has asked for quiet.
+This is used for messages that are not errors and that are noteworthy enough that they need to get through even though the user has asked for quiet.

 .. code-block:: python